DPS-FGC/ACPR_IM/README.md

 ## Troubleshooting
 If the game crashes, or any other weird behavior occurs in game, try removing the mod.
 If the problem persists then it is unrelated to the mod.
 If the game crashes when entering an online lobby, make sure the correct SteamDLLType is chosen in `settings.ini` (see Installation section).
+If the game crashes on launch with the mod make sure:
+	a.
+The game is run from it's native working directory (where GGXXACPR_Win.exe is located).
+Custom launchers or wrappers might affect this.
+	b.
+Install the latest version of [Visual C++ Runtime](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).

 ## Compiling
 This mod was compiled using Microsoft Visual Studio 2022 (toolset v143).